dashpay/docs/merchants/technical.rst

 Daemon can be integrated in a similar manner.
 Key differences relate to customizations to existing JSON-RPC commands to support unique functionalities such as InstantSend.
-These differences, as well as more general information, is summarized below.
+These differences, as well as more general information, are summarized below.

 1. **General Information:** Dash is a “Proof of Work” blockchain with attributes similar to that of Bitcoin.